PaddlePaddle/FastDeploy/examples/vision/ocr/PP-OCRv3/android/README_EN.md

 ## Prepare the Environment

 1. Install Android Studio in your local environment.
-Refer to [Android Stuido official website](https://developer.android.com/studio) for detailed tutorial.
+Refer to [Android Studio Official Website](https://developer.android.com/studio) for detailed tutorial.
 2. Prepare an Android phone and turn on the USB debug mode.
 Opening: `Settings -> Find developer options ->  Open developer options and USB debug mode`

 ## Deployment steps